 Self-Help Web tax resources for nonresident alien student and scholar http://thetaxguy.com/

 Social Security Card

 Some students are eligible to work in the U.S. under their student visa.
-You should consult with the International Student Advisor to see if you are.
+You should consult with the International Student Coordinator to see if you are.
 The ISA will discuss the procedures and letters you’ll need for applying for Social Security Number.

 International students can only apply for a SSN if they have a work-study award and on-campus job offer.
 To learn more about on-campus jobs, visit the financial aid office.